moyousef/CleverMart/README.md

 **👤 User:** *"Which vendor offers the best prices for beverages?"*

-**🤖 Fahim Afendy:** *"Based on current data, 'Fresh Valley Distributors' offers the most competitive beverage prices with an average 15% cost advantage.
-They supply 23 beverage products with excellent delivery ratings.
-Would you like me to show their complete catalog?"*
+**🤖 Fahim Afendy:** *"Based on the available information, Fayrouz offers the best price for beverages with their Sparkling Water 500 ml priced at $1"*

 </div>